 - Poor attention span

-- Behavioral and academic issues at school
+- Behavioral issues

 What Causes Childhood Sleep Apnea?

 A major difference between pediatric and adult OSA is that childhood cases are often associated with developmental factors related to the size and structure of the mouth and airway.
 Dentists like Dr. Katz have expertise related to how skeletal development impacts airflow.
 They can often detect risk for OSA based on a child’s facial growth pattern and discuss these concerns with parents early on.